-We Gold Coaster’s are a lucky bunch!
-Not only do we live in a place with lots of things to do, and, of course our white sandy beaches, we also have world heritage listed rain forests and breathtaking waterfalls right at our doorstep.
-And with Summer knocking on the door, we highly recommend you clear your schedule, pack your swimmers and embark on a Hinterland waterfall adventure.
+We Gold Coaster’s are obviously quite a lucky bunch.
+Not only do we live in a place with lots of things to do, we also have world heritage listed rainforests and breathtaking waterfalls right at our doorstep.

-Just a 50 minute drive from Surfers Paradise nestled amongst the Denham Scenic Reserve are the Beechmont rock pools or Lip Falls as the locals call them.
-Once you park your car (park on Doncaster Road,) it’ll only take half an hour to get down to the Falls.
-Beware, walking paths are steep and narrow, right next to deep gorges.
+Just a 50 minute drive from Surfers Paradise, nestled amongst the Denham Scenic Reserve are the Beechmont rock pools or Lip Falls as the locals call them.
+Once you park your car (on Doncaster Road,) it’ll only take half an hour to get down to the falls.
+Be aware, walking paths are steep and narrow, right next to deep gorges.

 Cedar Creek Falls are one of the better known waterfalls on Mt Tamborine and a popular destination for locals and tourists alike (be warned – it can get quite busy).
 Your best bet is to explore the area via the Cedar Creek Circuit (3.2km), which will take you along all the cascades and rock pools.
 To get there, take Tamborine Mountain Rd until you get to Cedar Creek Falls Rd just past the information map stopping bay on the left.
 From there, it’s only a short drive down a narrow road and across a small creek before coming to the Cedar Creek Falls section and the car park at its entrance.